ironsmile/com.ironsmile.cordova.mediaevents/README.md

 * Android

 For the moment I do not think to implement it for any other platform.
+Pull requests with implementation for other platforms are welcome, though!

 Install